Eschatologue/CM_wiki/docs/class/sorcerer/stone.md

 Elemental earth fortifies your body.
 Your Hit Point maximum increases by 3 and increases by 1 whenever you gain another Sorcerer level.

-Moreover, as **:rsc-a: Magic**{ .rsc } action, you can gain a base AC of 10 plus your Constitution and Charisma modifier if you aren't wearing armour, and your skin assumes a stony appearance.
+Moreover, as **:rsc-a: Magic**{.rsc} action, you can gain a base AC of 10 plus your Constitution and Charisma modifier if you aren't wearing armour, and your skin assumes a stony appearance.
 This effect ends if you end it (no action required), you have the Unconcious condition, or you don armour other than a Shield.

 ### Level 3: Metal Magic